20 Best Rowing Machines Compared & Reviewed

 The Series 4 Performance Monitor includes 6 windows with 6 QuickSelection and 3 navigation buttons to display motivational programming and workout data including intensity, stroke rate, heart rate, zone bar, duration and distance.

 The sturdy design and 4 corner wheels make you feel secure and comfortable as you move through your workout.
 If you keep your proper form, you will also stay nice and comfortable throughout your entire ride, so make sure you focus on your form when you row on this rower machine.

 The WaterRower measures 84in x 21in x 22in and weighs 117 lbs.
 The frame is designed to flip up easily for upright storage that will require just 2 square feet of floor space.
 The very sturdy design can support users up to 1000 lbs.

 Most users find the quiet, watery sound of the paddles spinning in the tank satisfying and pleasant.
-The solid ash frame was designed to absorb sound and vibration for a very quiet operation.
+The solid ash frame was designed to absorb sound and vibration for very quiet operation.

 The WaterRower is certainly an investment but the sturdy build and oak-stained ash make the added cost well worth the money.
 So, even though this rower for home use is pricey, you will find it is well worth the cost if it fits your budget.

 3. Stamina ATS

 Wide, padded seat and large footplates make this rower comfortable for users of any size.
-The seat rail is angled slightly to provide an easier return as you contract.
+The seat rail is angled slightly to provide an easier return as your contract.
 Many users like the added leg workout as you push up the incline on extension but some seasoned rowers feel that the movement is less natural and prefer the standard flat rail.

 The noise level is comparable to that of a large fan.
 Some users also note a clicking noise with the chain but this seems to be resolved with a little oil.